KamilSzot/atom-shell-windows-bash-problem/README.md

 This is visible as two console messages (if user doesn't have React DevTools extension installed):

-*"Download the React DevTools for a better development experience: http://fb.me/react-devtools", *
+*"Download the React DevTools for a better development experience: http://fb.me/react-devtools",*

 It can also lead to more elusive problems with react being loaded twice that can manifest themselves with counterintuitive messages like:

 *"TypeError: Cannot read property 'firstChild' of undefined",*

+Problem and workarounds were discovered while investigating this issue: https://github.com/kitematic/kitematic/issues/319